0

 • hand-dyed yarn and small-batch kits, made by me in San Francisco

+• Welcome!
 I'm Anne.
-I hand-dye yarn, make kits for knitters, and write words for the common good.
-I put fresh yarn in my shop most Sundays, in tandem with my Sunday newsletter.
+I hand-dye yarn, make kits for knitters, and write a really great newsletter.

-• Meet my beagle, Molly.
+• This is my beagle, Molly.
 She likes to steal yarn.

 • The Community Fund